ruanodendaal/blog/_posts/2025-06-26-fix-bad-meetings-with-ai.md

 We’ve normalised a world where meetings are the default setting for getting anything done, and a lot of them are garbage.

-This is not just my view, it’s backed by data and quotes from people across roles and industries (sources at the end):
+This is not just my view, it’s backed by data (sources at the end):
 - Only 37% of meetings have an agenda
 - 64% of recurring and 60% of one-off meetings happen without one
 - Executives consider 67% of meetings a failure